himanshup/thog/README.md

 # thog

-Simple Discord bot with video game commands (LoL, PUBG, Fortnite) and a weather command.
+Discord bot with video game (LoL, PUBG, Fortnite) and other random commands.
 You can use `.` as a prefix for commands.
-A work in progress.

-## Interaction
+## Usage

 | Commands             | Description                                               |
 | -------------------- | --------------------------------------------------------- |